databricks/dbrx/README.md

 ## Quick start

-To download the weights and tokenizer, please first visit the DBRX HuggingFace page and accept the license.
+To download the weights and tokenizer, please first visit the DBRX Hugging Face page and accept the license.
 Note: access to the Base model requires manual approval.

 We recommend having at least 320GB of memory to run the model.